Mostafa-Milani-Amin/removeManyDir/README.md

 # removemanydir

 > Remove many directory for Node.js.
+Function that takes as argument an array of paths, "pathArray", and deletes the relative directories.

 ## Install